masini/gwtcon2016/slides/gwt-material.md

 Note:

 GWT Material version 1.6 is ready to use in production, it has some issues, but no one really blocking.
-Still also you need to use the original GWT DataGrid but styles for it are bundled and we can survive.
+Still also you need to use the original GWT Celltable with Material styles.

 We decided not to use MDL, we don't use HTML5/CSS3 for our views so we would need to create wrapper for every widget, too much work